Academic Requirements and Regulations

 Comprehensive Assessment Committee: Doctoral Degrees (Other than Doctor of Medicine Degrees)

 A final Comprehensive Assessment Committee must evaluate each student’s performance on the doctoral degree final comprehensive assessment.
 Other preliminary or intermediate assessments vary by program and department policy.
-The student selects the chair and other members of the final Comprehensive Assessment Committee, subject to the approval of the student’s graduate advisor or program director, and dean.
-The committee chair must have “Doctoral” level membership in the Marshall University graduate faculty.
+The student selects the chair and other members of the final Comprehensive Assessment Committee, subject to the approval of the student’s program director.
+All members of the committee must meet the qualifications stipulated by Board of Governors Policy UPAA-13 (Graduate Faculty Status).
 There must be a minimum of three voting members on every doctoral Comprehensive Assessment Committee, including the committee chair.
-Other than the chair, all other assessment committee voting members must have at least “Graduate” level membership in the Marshall University graduate faculty.
-Professional programs may alternatively choose to include a maximum of one external, professionally qualified voting member who would not need graduate faculty membership, and who would serve as one of the three or more voting members.
-A majority of the student’s Comprehensive Assessment Committee members must have faculty appointments within the college of the student’s major.
+Non-research programs and the EdD program may alternatively choose to include a maximum of one external, professionally qualified voting member, who does need graduate faculty membership, to serve as one of the three or more voting members.
+A majority (more than half) of the student’s Comprehensive Assessment Committee members must have faculty appointments within the college of the student’s major.

 In the event that more than one member of the final Comprehensive Assessment Committee votes not to approve the student’s performance as a result of the assessment, the doctoral degree cannot be recommended.
 At the discretion of a majority of the committee, the student may be given one additional chance to satisfy the committee to the point that no more than one committee member refuses to approve the student’s performance on the comprehensive assessment.